unfoldingWord/unfoldingWord.github.io-old/pages/about/quality.md

 **Level 3: authenticated** — Translation is checked and confirmed by leadership of at least three Church networks with native speakers of the language, or a translation consultant in coordination with a Church network.
 {: .two-thirds}

+This model is explained in greater detail in the whitepaper "[Quality Assurance of Open-Licensed Biblical Content]({{ '/assets/docs/whitepapers/Quality Assurance of Open-Licensed Biblical Content-rev 14.pdf' | prepend: site.baseurl }})".

+Current document revision: **14**.

 <a class="button" href="{{ '/assets/docs/whitepapers/Quality Assurance of Open-Licensed Biblical Content-rev 14.pdf' | prepend: site.baseurl }}">Download PDF</a>